 The Ontario Building Code requires periodic inspections of all septic systems located in areas where treatment or disposal of sewage could pose a significant threat to a source of municipal drinking water.
-In the North Bay-Mattawa SP Area, inspections are required for:
+The NBMCA is the principal authority within the North Bay-Mattawa SP Area.
+Inspections are required for: